koodalabs/json-server-fake-reddit-albums/README.md

 </p>

 # **Fake album data generator for JSON Server**
-💻 Generate random data for JSON Server, along with fake album covers sourced from [Reddit](https://www.reddit.com/r/fakealbumcovers/)
+💻 Generate random data for JSON Server, along with fake album covers sourced from Reddit.

+This repository contains the index.js script for generating fake data for [json-server](https://github.com/typicode/json-server#generate-random-data), as well as cover images for fake albums, sourced from [Reddit].(https://www.reddit.com/r/fakealbumcovers/)